The idea behind OffshoreMBE…………

 No one will be restricted on the number of boats they want to bring.

-For example a typical suggestion for racing was the arrangement of several heats (per class or one class fits all) throughout the day, best scores go to a deciding final.
-Other adventurous ideas were put forward, however it will depend on the boats and numbers that turn up.
+For example a typical suggestion for racing was the arrangement of several heats (per class or one class fits all) throughout the day.

 Lap counting, heat duration, format and timing will be at the discretion of the Race Organiser, flexibility will be a key factor.